 - From the Select Regions drop-down menu, select the region(s) in which you deployed the CloudFormation template (Configure AWS Resources, step 3).

-Selecting incorrect regions causes the authentication of Threat Stack in AWS using the IAM role for Cloud Trail to fail.
+Selecting incorrect regions causes the authentication of Distributed Cloud AIP in AWS using the IAM role for Cloud Trail to fail.
 Double-check your region selection.

 - Select the Configuration Auditing check box.
 The Configuration Auditing field becomes available.